Annex 10 Data Protection Policy

 Sharing your information

-We only share the information when there is compatible purpose in doing so.
+We will only share your personal information when there is compatible purpose in doing so.

-For example, we may need to share participant’s data with relevant and appropriate referral agencies, authorities, and funding bodies.
-All of them are obliged to keep your information secure, and to use the information only to fulfil specific and agreed purposes.
+We may need to share participants’ data with relevant and appropriate referral agencies, authorities, and funding bodies.
+All of them are obliged to keep your information secure, and to use the information only to fulfil specific and agreed purposes, ie to comply with their legal obligations and perform their activities in the public interest.
+A list of our partners can be found on our website for each programme.
+Not all of the partners listed require the same amount of information.

 Protecting your information